 Again, because space is scarce, they probably experience something like congestion.
 This problem will be worst where there are the most borts coming and going, but that’s exactly where the bortmovers are needed most, in high volume and with high quality.
 So perhaps some of the busiest bortmovers have been given exclusive linear spaces that they can operate in, so that they can run fast and reliably.
 Call them exclusive rights-of-way.

 We don’t know much about the borts or their world, but with just two basic assumptions, we can infer that if they have invented transit, they have discovered the concepts of stop spacing, frequency, span, speed, directness, travel time, connections, and even right of way.

 So bort transit must face the realities that we must face: Closer stop spacing, for example, means slower speed.
 Branching divides frequency.
 Straight lines are more likely to offer good travel time than winding ones, so the “be on the way” principle applies to bort communities as it does to ours.

 In fact, almost all of the basic concepts of transit are realities of bort urban life, because they’re facts of geometry.
 They are true of anything we would recognize as transit, everywhere in the universe.
 They are not negotiable.
 So they should be the basis of our thinking about transit in cities, not a detail that can be left to the engineers.
-Cities must respond to the intrinsic geometry of transit, just as suburbia as responded to the intrinsic geometry of roads.
-And yes, you can use a cute, fun, or exciting transit vehicle, but that doesn't change any of these geometric facts.
-If you don't understand transit's geometry, technology won't save you.
+Cities must respond to the intrinsic geometry of transit, just as suburbia has responded to the intrinsic geometry of roads.
+And yes, you can use a cute, fun, or exciting transit vehicle, but that doesn’t change any of these geometric facts.
+If you don’t understand transit’s geometry, technology won’t save you.

 Updated 18 Nov 2011.